 Java is complex.
 The use of Java necessitates a developer’s undivided attention.
 However, working with Java’s sophisticated syntax offers flexibility and loose coupling.

 Related post: What Are the Best Programming Languages for AI Development?

-JVM allows Java to work across platforms with little to no difficulty, making Java a cross-platform programming language.
+JVM enables Java to run across platforms with little to no difficulty, making Java a great cross-platform programming language.

-Golang, on the other hand, is limited with its reach.
+Golang is limited in its reach.
 For example, Golang converts code into a binary file to run on any platform.
-However, building a binary file for individual platforms takes more time than necessary.
+Meaning, building a binary file for individual platforms will take you more time than needed.